libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 <br/>

 # Tests
-All of the projects are hooked up and ready to test given that you have set up your system correctly, so give them a go.
+If you set everything up correctly, you can try to give the libGDX tests a go.

-**LWJGL/LWJGL3:** Run the `LwjglTestStart` class located in tests/gdx-tests/gdx-tests-lwjgl/src by right clicking and running.
+**LWJGL/LWJGL3:** Run the `LwjglTestStart` class located in tests/gdx-tests/gdx-tests-lwjgl/src (or tests/gdx-tests/gdx-tests-lwjgl3/src respectively) by right clicking and running.
 You should get _assets not found_ when you try to run a test, so edit the run configuration and point it to the correct assets folder (`tests/gdx-tests-android/assets`).
 For IntelliJ:

 ![](/assets/images/dev/source/0.png)